 What’s The History of IFRD?

 International Female Ride Day© (IFRD) has been observed since 2007.
-It is the sole brain child and creation of motorcyclist Vicki Gray, globally recognized motorcycling instructor, road racer, motorcycling advocate and owner of MOTORESS® the motorcycling lifestyle magazine.
+It is the sole brain child and creation of motorcyclist Vicki Gray, globally recognised motorcycling instructor, road racer, motorcycling advocate and owner of MOTORESS® the motorcycling lifestyle magazine.
 The idea had been in the works since 2006 but came to reality on Friday 4 May, 2007 – the very first “JUST RIDE!”© day launched in Toronto, Ontario Canada.

 IFRD initially began as a national event intending to be International, where it instantly became participated globally right from its inaugural year.
 Vicki’s “JUST RIDE!©” theme, the action of IFRD, caught fire and went across the border.
 Women motorcycle riders in Canada, across the United States, The Netherlands and Australia joined in.
 Embraced by thousands of women riders, IFRD made its introduction and international success.
 Its achievements continue to drive it forward today, now a decade later and now permanently etched into every woman rider’s agenda – the first Saturday in May.